 0.75 tsp Pumpkin Spice - added during the last 10 minutes of the boil

-2.00 oz Chai Tea - steeped for 6 minutes at flame-out
+2.00 oz Chai Tea - steeped for 6 minutes at

 1.00 tsp Irish Moss - added during the last 15 minutes of the boil